 Skip to content

-Risk management priorities: Why hedging currency risk is as important as securing a fixed-term mortgage
+Risk management priorities: why hedging currency risk is as important as securing a fixed-term mortgage

 Fixed-term mortgages and currency risk hedging share striking similarities in their fundamental risk management objectives and mechanisms – but they couldn’t be more different when it comes to their perceived value.
 Any business that’s buying premises wouldn’t think twice about locking in favourable repayment terms, so why are they so remiss when it comes to managing exchange rates?